ekkus93/sparkle_motion/docs/ARCHITECTURE.md

 	`sparkle_motion.schema_registry` expose the canonical artifact URIs for MoviePlan, AssetRefs, QAReport, StageEvent, and Checkpoint along with local fallback paths.
 Prompt templates and WorkflowAgent tooling must read from this source so every environment points at the same schema versions.
+A concise reference table now lives in `docs/SCHEMA_ARTIFACTS.md`; update both the YAML and that document whenever URIs or versions change.
 - **AssetRefs** – stored as structured JSON artifacts plus derived parquet rows for analytics.
 Tools receive signed URLs or stream handles from ADK.
 - **QAReport** – emitted as an artifact + memory event; policy schemas live in